on the ISO standards for

 Isolated circulating cell free DNA from plasma, ISO 20186-3

-The BBMRI.QM team provides in cooperation with the H2020 project SPIDIA4P GA 733112, an in-depth training on the pre-analytical standards relevant for biomedical research and biobanking.
+The BBMRI.QM team provided in cooperation with the H2020 project SPIDIA4P GA 733112, an in-depth training on the pre-analytical standards relevant for biomedical research and biobanking.

 This BBMRI.QM training & education programme was presented as a virtual training, split into 16 sessions in which the individual chapters of the standards were discussed.
 Renowned experts gave comprehensive presentations on requirements, definitions and practical applications.